-Natural sinkholes form when acidic water dissolves the bedrock, forming pathways and channels which are then filled with “overburden”, an upper layer of rock and soil.
-Manmade sinkholes can occur in any type of terrain and form when cracked or leaking pipes provide space for overburden to fall into a pipe and be carried away.
+Natural sinkholes form when acidic water dissolves the bedrock, forming pathways and channels that are then filled with “overburden,” an upper layer of rock and soil.
+Man-made sinkholes can occur in any type of terrain, and may form when cracked or leaking pipes provide space for overburden to fall into a pipe and be carried away.

-Consider the case of Macomb County, Michigan’s 15 Mile interceptor, which experienced its third collapse last year, creating a sinkhole which led to the evacuation of 23 homes on Christmas Eve.
-In an interview with the Detroit Free Press, James Heath, a retiree from the Detroit Water and Sewerage Department (DWSD) stated, “It’s a systemic problem with communities that fail to perform inspections like they should.”
+Consider the case of Macomb County, on Michigan’s 15 Mile interceptor, which experienced its third collapse last year.
+That sinkhole led to the evacuation of 23 homes on Christmas Eve.
+In an interview with the Detroit Free Press, James Heath, a retiree from the Detroit Water and Sewerage Department (DWSD), stated, “It’s a systemic problem with communities that fail to perform inspections like they should.”